 Listen to the Holy Spirit

-The Holy Spirit is not only a Being with a mind, emotions, and will, He is also God.
+The Holy Spirit is not only a divine Person with a mind, emotions, and will, He is also God.
 He is always with us, even though we can't see Him or touch Him.
 Have you ever been talking to someone and found godly words of wisdom flowing out of your mouth as if someone was speaking for you?
 Have you ever started praying without know what to pray for, and suddenly you're praying like you never thought you could?
 Well, that's the Holy Spirit!

 When we need help, "the Spirit helps us in our weakness" (Romans 8:26-17).
 I find it quite amazing how God can take the words out of someone's mouth and replace them with His own.
 The Holy Spirit's voice is the comfort we need to hear sometimes.
 Jesus said, "the Father will give you another Helper [the Holy Spirit], to be with you FOREVER" (John 14:16).
 I don't know about you, but I if I had to go on forever without someone to help me, I'd get pretty lost.

 When we feel that we have received personal instruction from God, it is crucial to remain wise (Proverbs 4:7).
 There are so many distractions in this world.
 You might be in the "zone" spiritually, but before you know it—oh, look!
 Squirrel!